9 Soccer Practice Drills to Improve Dribbling, Passing, Shooting, and Conditioning

 3. Each time you receive the ball on the ground or in the air, stop it before you pass it again.

-Passing on the Move Drill
+6. Passing on the Move Drill

-2. Take a couple dribbles forward with the ball, then pass it to your partner or kick it to the wall using the inside of your foot or laces as a gauge.
+2. Take a couple dribbles forward with the ball, then pass it to your partner or kick it to the wall, using the inside of your foot or laces as a gauge.

 3. Each time you pass the ball, make sure it stays in contact with the ground.

-Still Ball Shooting Drill
+7. Still Ball Shooting Drill

 1. Stand in front of a goal or a wall, about 15 to 20 yards away, with the ball directly in front of you.

-2. Take one to two steps towards the ball, driving momentum by pushing hard off the ground with the non-shooting foot, and shoot using the inside of your foot or your laces.
+2. Take one to two steps toward the ball, driving momentum by pushing hard off the ground with the non-shooting foot, and shoot using the inside of your foot or your laces.
 Make sure the ball stays to the far right or far left of an imaginary goalie in the middle.

 3. Focus on applying force to the ball with your foot.
 Aim toward the corner of the goal or target.

-Ladder Drill
+8. Ladder Drill

 2. Work your way in and out of the squares, stepping in and out of each one, or around or by the cones, shuffling through them.

-Sprint Work Drill
+9. Sprint Work Drill

-1. Set up markers for a starting position and five-, 10-, and 15-yard distances.
+1. Set up markers for a starting position and 5 -, 10-, and 15-yard distances.

 2. From the start position, perform a variation of all-out sprints beginning at the starting position.